Meredith Grey: Storylines and characteristics

 Having grown up in a hospital, Meredith shows immense natural talent.
 She possesses a steadfast, calm ease during medical procedures and emergencies, and is a natural observer of people.
 She exhibits a knack for catching subtle hints and accurately determining difficult-to-catch diagnoses.
 Her placid, non-judgmental bedside manner often causes people to open up and trust her.
 Her surgical skills are solidly impressive and she shows a talent and patience for medical research trials and dealing with psychologically damaged patients.

 Meredith resists Derek's advances throughout her internship, but is eventually charmed into starting a relationship with him despite misgivings about an intern dating an attending.
 She is, therefore, shocked by the arrival of Addison Montgomery (Kate Walsh), Derek's wife, unaware that he was married.
 Derek struggles to choose between the two, but ultimately returns to Addison, despite Meredith begging to be chosen instead.
 Meredith is devastated and turns to multiple, self-destructive means of coping.
 Initially she falls on old habits of self-medicating with tequila and sex, and adopts a dog, named Doc.
 She also tries to resolve some issues by searching for her long-absent father, Thatcher.
 She learns that her father, who left when she was five and she has not seen since, remarried and had two more daughters.
-The two do not become close, but Grey becomes fond of her stepmother.
+The two do not become close, but she becomes fond of her stepmother.
 Meredith spirals further when Ellis is admitted to the hospital, revealing Ellis' diagnosis of early-onset Alzheimer's and her verbally abusive tendencies.
 Meredith's self-destructive behavior reaches its most dangerous when she saves a patient with a bomb in their chest by impulsively inserting her hand to hold it until the bomb squad can remove it.

 Meredith has a series of one-night stands, including one with George, who has long been in love with her.
 When she cries in the middle of their encounter, their friendship temporarily ends.
 Meredith swears off her behavior, agrees to be friends only with Derek, and embarks on a relationship with veterinarian Finn Dandridge (Chris O'Donnell).
 Derek regrets his decision to return to his wife, and Meredith must decide whether to continue a relationship with Finn, or allow Derek a second chance.
 She eventually realizes that Derek is the one, and the two get back together.